ccnyplanetarium/ccnyplanetarium.github.io/_posts/2021-04-16-Globe-Drawings-for-Earth-Day.md

 ### About the author

 Dr. Hedberg has made some globes by hand and can assure you it's difficult.
-Though, if he had to it all over again, being a globe maker might be a choice.
+Though, if he had to it all over again, being a globe maker wouldn't be a good choice.

 {%
 include figure.html